waltdundore/homework-gacrc/README.md

 $ scripts/test.sh
 ```

-Test the setup with scripts/multi.sh
+Test the setup with scripts/multi.sh  Vagrant user will ssh in and run the 'hostname' command on each node.
 ```
 $ scripts/multi.sh
 compute1.dundore.net